ResoTap/todo-list/README.md

 An array needs to be created to hold the project objects.

 Task 7:
 When completed projects will just toggle to completed or not, and then depending on which is toggled they will move to a different place in the DOM but still reside within the same array.
-Tasks could their own object within the project object that handles whether they have been marked as complete and their priority.
+Tasks could be their own object within the project object that handles whether they have been marked as complete and their priority.